20 Apr Class A Fire Rated Decking: What Are Your Options?

 From sustainable material choices such as aluminium and natural stone to more versatile choices like concrete and porcelain, there are multiple ways to achieve a stunning outdoor flooring solution, while still achieving building regulation compliance and necessary fire ratings.

-Class A Decking – Overview
+Class A Fire Rated Decking – An Overview

-Building regulations in the UK requires all external walls and specified attachments of residential buildings above 18m to be built with non-combustible materials.
+Building regulations in the UK require all external walls and specified attachments of residential buildings above 18m to be built with non-combustible materials.
 This means a fire rating of Class A1 or A2, s1 d0 according to BS EN 13501-1.

-Surface Material Options
+Fire Rated Decking – Surface Material Options